 Significant Aboriginal cultural water dependent sites that are registered in the Aboriginal Heritage Information Management System (AHIMS) were also included as water dependent assets in the LTWP.
 This identified areas such as Aboriginal ceremony and Dreaming sites, fish traps, scar trees, and waterholes throughout the catchment.
+Querying the AHIMS system is not intended to substitute for consultation about sites.
+However, it is used to demonstrate the presence and variety of sites registered in the Namoi catchment.

-Priority environmental assets in the LTWP are the assets that have been identified using Schedule 8 criteria that can be managed through NSW's planned and/or held environmental water or affected by WSP rules in the regulated or unregulated streams and floodplains.
+Priority environmental assets in the LTWP are the assets that have been identified using Schedule 8 criteria that can be managed through NSW's planned and/or held environmental water or affected by WSP rules in both the regulated or unregulated streams and floodplains.
+Priority environmental assets may be, for example, a reach of river channel and its floodplain features at a geographic location, or a wetland complex or anabranch.

-Environmental assets in the Namoi WRPA have been mapped for this LTWP and results are presented in Figures 4-91.
+Environmental assets in the Namoi catchment have been mapped for this LTWP and results are presented in Figures 5-10.
 Some key assets are also listed in the relevant planning units in Part B: Namoi planning units.

-1 Analysis used the best available information at the time; however, there may be additional assets not shown in these figures due to data paucity in some areas.
+&lt;sup>1 Analysis used the best available information at the time; however, there may be additional assets not shown in these figures due to data paucity in some areas.

-Figure 4 Identification of environmental assets in the Namoi catchment using the Basin Plan's Schedule 8 criteria
+Figure 5 Identification of environmental assets in the Namoi catchment using the Basin Plan's Schedule 8 criteria

-Figure 5 Identification of environmental assets in the Namoi catchment using Criteria 1 in Schedule 8 of the Basin Plan
+Figure 6 Identification of environmental assets in the Namoi catchment using Criteria 1 in Schedule 8 of the Basin Plan

-Figure 6 Identification of environmental assets in the Namoi catchment using Criteria 2 in Schedule 8 of the Basin Plan
+Figure 7 Identification of environmental assets in the Namoi catchment using Criteria 2 in Schedule 8 of the Basin Plan

-Figure 7 Identification of environmental assets in the Namoi catchment using Criteria 3 in Schedule 8 of the Basin Plan
+Figure 8 Identification of environmental assets in the Namoi catchment using Criteria 3 in Schedule 8 of the Basin Plan

-Figure 8 Identification of environmental assets in the Namoi catchment using Criteria 4 in Schedule 8 of the Basin Plan
+Figure 9 Identification of environmental assets in the Namoi catchment using Criteria 4 in Schedule 8 of the Basin Plan

-Figure 9 Identification of environmental assets in the Namoi catchment using Criteria 5 in Schedule 8 of the Basin Plan
+Figure 10 Identification of environmental assets in the Namoi catchment using Criteria 5 in Schedule 8 of the Basin Plan